 • Water system: → .

-• The nature of the flow: flat.
+• Character of the current: flat.

 • Reservoirs: Kamskoe, .